 - Draft Guidance for Industry: Standards for the Growing, Harvesting, Packing, and Holding of Produce for Human Consumption: This document discusses how the PSR should be interpreted and gives multiple examples of how it could affect you.

 PSA Grower Training:

-For more information about the PSR and how it will affect your farm, we encourage taking the FSMA PSR training.
-You can find more information at Produce Safety Alliance Grower Training.
+- For more information about the PSR and how it affects your farm, we encourage you to take the FSMA PSR training.
+You can find future training opportunities at UMaine Extension Produce Safety Training or the Produce Safety Alliance Grower Training.